 This is a survey course in American literature.

 Summer reading is strongly urged.
-Students should obtain lists
+Students should obtain lists from the instructor, in the spring.

 Texts-Ellis, Pound and Spohn: "A College Book of American Literature, Briefer Course".
 (In Canada, W. J. Gage & Co., Toronto).